 The French Colonial house also owes its appearance to available materials.
 Trees were abundant and brick, generally plastered over, could be made out of the soil.
 The readily available bald-cypress, particularly in southern Louisiana, provided an excellent building material of great strength, easy workability, high rot resistance, and long straight lengths.

 As with all architecture of the broad classical tradition, beauty and utility were met in equal measure by the French Colonial house.
 Over time French Colonial houses were rendered in Georgian, Federal, Grecian and Victorian modes.
 Well suited as this tradition was to the locale, it inspires to this day, most notably in the work of A. Hays Towne.
 One of my favorite books on the subject is Mississippi Valley Houses by Steven Schuler.
-These books and more on America’s traditional domestic architecture and classical architecture may be found at my online bookshop.
 And while one generally associates the French Colonial tradition with the lower-Mississippi River valley, the best preserved group of houses built in the French Colonial tradition is found in St. Genevieve, Missouri, an old town well worth a new visit.